nightbox69/Speedruns/Games/Persona-5/Notes/General-Knowledge.md

 ## About the Notes

-The notes in this repository are [based][1] from a combination of Cereth's Beginner and Advanced Guides, [Asa1108's Notes][2] and some advancements discussed by fellow runners in the discord.
+The notes in this repository are [based][1] from a combination of Cereth's Beginner and Advanced Guides, [Asa1108's Notes][2] and some advancements discussed by fellow runners in the [discord][3].
 Any breaks listed in square brackets (e.g. 1:00) require turbo on confirm and FFWD on at 120fps and are rough estimates at best.

  - Class questions are only correct for the early game.
 When the answer is no longer listed, mash the top option
  - When learning new skills, if it is not listed, you don't need to learn it.
 (90% Yusuke's Skills are this.
 You can learn Morgana's Healing Skills tho.)